o1-labs/rfcs/0007-generalized-expression-framework.md

 2. Testing approach:
     * Compile Mina with the versions from before and after this change, running a local network with both versions connected, to confirm that they are still able to communicate.
     * Run a test benchmark with both versions of the proof system, ensuring that the performance change is negligible after these changes.
-    * Create an execute a test of a new custom constraint (e.g. the 'generic boolean' gate), ensuring that the main primitives of the expression framework still allow for its evaluation and use.
+    * Create and execute a test of a new custom constraint (e.g. the 'generic boolean' gate), ensuring that the main primitives of the expression framework still allow for its evaluation and use.
 3. Testing scope:
     * The existing properties of the proof system are preserved.
     * The expression framework is able to be used for new specializations of the proof system.